 We are run by an Executive Committee, elected annually, and the current members are-

-Chairman: Anthony Burdall, Faringdon, Oxon; firstname.lastname@example.org
+Chairman: Anthony Burdall, Faringdon, Oxfordshire; firstname.lastname@example.org

-Secretary: Jeff Goddard, Reading, Berks; email@example.com
+Secretary: Jeff Goddard, Reading, Berkshire; email@example.com

-Treasurer: John Edgerton, Swindon; firstname.lastname@example.org
+Treasurer: John Edgerton, Swindon, Wiltshire; firstname.lastname@example.org

-Sally Barnes, Stanford-in-the-Vale; email@example.com
+Sally Barnes, Stanford-in-the-Vale, Oxfordshire; email@example.com

-Jim Gunter, Broad Hinton, Swindon; firstname.lastname@example.org
+Jim Gunter, Broad Hinton, Swindon, Wiltshire; firstname.lastname@example.org

 We run the annual Swire Ridgeway Arts Prize and the winning and other entries will be exhibited at the AGM.
 A thriving Vale of White Horse Local Group of members runs speaker meetings, walks and other events, often open to the public.